Coche Island

 Isla de Coche (Coche Island) is one of three islands forming the Nueva Esparta State of Venezuela, located in the Caribbean between Isla Margarita and the mainland.
 The other two islands are Isla Margarita, the main island of the state, and Cubagua, the smallest.
 Coche is coterminous with the municipality of Villalba, with the municipal seat at San Pedro de Coche, the largest town.
-Moreover, Coche Island has continue to sustain the fishing tradition.
+Moreover, Coche Island has continued to sustain the fishing tradition.

 It covers an area of 55 km2 (11 km long by 6 km), with a population of about 8,200 (1999 census).
 The highest elevation of the island is 60 m above sea level.
 The climate is tropical, with an average temperature of approximately 27 to 38 C.

-Other towns on Coche besides San Pedro de Coche are El Bichar, Guinima, El Amparo, El Guamache and La Uva.
+Other towns on Coche besides San Pedro de Coche are El Bichar, Guinima, El Amparo, El Guamache, and La Uva.
 The economy depends mainly on tourism.

 History

 The island was discovered in 1498 by Christopher Columbus, populated by the Waika Rio indigenous people.
 First efforts to settle Coche was made in the early 16th century.
 There was previous population of refugees originating from the city of Nueva Cádiz which was destroyed by a tropical storm on Cubagua Island.
 All settlers, mostly the pearl daughters, abandoned Isla Coche in 1574.

 The next successful settlement took place in the 19th century, and from this date Coche is still inhabited.

 The island is contained as the municipality of Villalba, with both having San Pedro de Coche as their capital.